yoganandu/software-engineering-technical-assessments-mp/election-ui-swift/Tasks.md

 - The party, candidate name and votes fields need to be stepped through individually.
 Can we make each row a single element which contains all the relevant information?
 - The table headings (Party, Candidate, Votes) aren't very meaningful for VoiceOver users, could we hide them?
+-
+### 4) This UI doesn't work well with TouchTargets.
+What can we do to improve touch target according to WCAG?

+-  The candidate name and votes fields to be checked to align to international standards on touch target-so it helps user with cerebral palsy to access the app.
+How to enable appropriate touch target?

+### 5) This UI doesn't work well with Error Messages.
+How to improve error elerts?

+- If internet is not connected or server is down, send alert via app to user when app is active.
+How to get this message displayed (and get it disappeared when internet is back) with right colour background and close button?